ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 .Filter(Func<TMessageType, CancellationToken, Task<bool>> beforeInvoke = null, Func<TMessageType, CancellationToken,Task> afterInvoke = null);
 .Filter(Func<TMessageType, CancellationToken, Func<TMessageType, CancellationToken, Task>, Task> filterFunc);
 ```
+* `beforeInvoke` - action or func called before the method is invoked.
+Some overloads allow returning a boolean.
+Return `true` or use an overload that does not return a value to always call the inner decorator, or return `false` to prevent the next decorator from executing..
+* `afterInvoke` - action or func called after the method is invoked.
+THIS METHOD IS NOT CALLED IF THE HANDLER THROWS AN EXCEPTION.

 ##### Examples
 ```csharp
 var subscription = bus